-Heatwaves, also known as discrete extreme warming events, are becoming more frequent, more intense and are lasting longer because of human-induced climate change, according to a recent study published in Nature Climate Change.
+Heatwaves, also known as discrete extreme warming events, are becoming more frequent, more intense and are lasting longer because of human-induced climate change, devastating oceans, according to a recent study published in Nature Climate Change.

 Marine heatwaves, where an ocean’s surface temperature is much warmer than normal, have also intensified, damaging ocean-dwelling ecosystems worldwide.

 The study found this phenomenon to be the principal cause of problems for many biological processes and organisms, including critical foundation taxa such as corals that support ecosystems and provide important ecological services.

 “The major concern is that the oceans have warmed significantly as a consequence of manmade climate change, so that marine heatwaves have become more frequent and will likely intensify over the coming decades,” said Dan Smale from the University of Western Australia and lead author of the paper.
 “Just as atmospheric heatwaves can destroy crops, forests and animal populations, marine heatwaves can devastate ocean ecosystems.”